justusthane/justusthane.github.io/misc/gifs/index.md

 ---
 title: GIFs
 date: 2020-02-12
+updated: 2020-09-05
 ---
-I like making gifs of my friends.
+Some GIFs of my friends and other things

 ![](CrazyEyes.GIF)
 ![](ChainsawTed.GIF)